 Skunks do not see very well and often respond to abrupt or quick movements by spraying in self-defense.
 If your pet gets sprayed by a skunk, the following recipe can help diffuse the odor: combine 1 quart of 3% hydrogen peroxide, 1/4 cup baking soda, and 1 teaspoon mild liquid laundry or dish soap.
 This recipe can be used on animals and clothing, though some discoloration may occur.
 Skunk odor can also be neutralized with vinegar, lemon juice, or tomato juice.
 If your pet gets sprayed in the eyes, flushing them with cold water can help ease the discomfort.

 When walking or hiking in the woods with your pets in the fall and the early winter season, it is important to take some extra precautions.
 When hiking, only hike during daylight hours and stay alert!
-This season is the busiest times for wildlife, as many animals are on the move, actively foraging for food and shelter, mating before winter, and avoiding hunters.
+This season is one of the busiest times for wildlife, as many animals are on the move, actively foraging for food and shelter, mating before winter, and avoiding hunters.
 There are several things you can do to keep you, your family, and your pets safe:

 Be aware of state hunting and trapping regulations.
 During the hunting season, hunters can hunt every day of the week except on Sundays in the Commonwealth.
 Report any hunter not adhering to Massachusetts hunting laws to the environmental police immediately.
 For a hunting and trapping schedule click here to be directed to the Massachusetts Division of Fisheries and Wildlife (DFW) website.